Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Diclofenac is a potent inhibitor of prostaglandin synthesis in vitro.
 Diclofenac concentrations reached during therapy have produced in vivo effects.
 Prostaglandins sensitize afferent nerves and potentiate the action of bradykinin in inducing pain in animal models.
 Prostaglandins are mediators of inflammation.
 Because diclofenac is an inhibitor of prostaglandin synthesis, its mode of action may be due to a decrease of prostaglandins in peripheral tissues.

-Flector PATCH applied to intact skin provides local analgesia by releasing diclofenac epolamine from the patch into the skin.
+Flector applied to intact skin provides local analgesia by releasing diclofenac epolamine from the topical system into the skin.

-Systemic exposure (AUC) and maximum plasma concentrations of diclofenac, after repeated dosing for four days with Flector PATCH, were lower (<1%) than after a single oral 50-mg diclofenac sodium tablet.
+Systemic exposure (AUC) and maximum plasma concentrations of diclofenac, after repeated dosing for four days with Flector, were lower (<1%) than after a single oral 50-mg diclofenac sodium tablet.

 Five diclofenac metabolites have been identified in human plasma and urine.
 The metabolites include 4'-hydroxy-, 5-hydroxy-, 3'-hydroxy-, 4',5-dihydroxy- and 3'-hydroxy-4'-methoxy diclofenac.
 The major diclofenac metabolite, 4'hydroxy-diclofenac, has very weak pharmacologic activity.
 The formation of 4'-hydroxy diclofenac is primarily mediated by CPY2C9.
 Both diclofenac and its oxidative metabolites undergo glucuronidation or sulfation followed by biliary excretion.
 Acylglucuronidation mediated by UGT2B7 and oxidation mediated by CPY2C8 may also play a role in diclofenac metabolism.
 CYP3A4 is responsible for the formation of minor metabolites, 5-hydroxy and 3'-hydroxy- diclofenac.

-The pharmacokinetics of Flector Patch has not been investigated in children, patients with hepatic or renal impairment, or specific racial groups.
+The pharmacokinetics of Flector has not been investigated in children less than 6 years old, patients with hepatic or renal impairment, or specific racial groups.

 Drug Interaction Studies